CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 * A list of technical terms that sound similar but have different meanings helps you learn the words and find ways to distinguish them.
 * A list in the back of your notebook can help you remember uncommon or difficult words, especially if you need them months later.

-Once you finish the core theory, choose an passage about 20 words long.
-Write it, then proof-read it carefully.
-Your sample needs to follow the rules, but the penmanship only has to be readable, not perfect.
-Re-read the core theory (or your summary of it) often, so you use all of it for your samples.

-Modern books have enough accurately written samples that you know the theory is correct.
-Luxury!

 ## Working With Word Lists — Spaced Repetition

 As stated earlier, a list of all the words you encounter is a waste of time, but lists can be useful for other reasons.

 The best way to learn lists is spaced repetition.
 Each time you successfully remember a word, promote it to a longer review frequency.
 If you struggle with a word you previously mastered, demote it.

 Some people use a deck of cards, one card per word, longhand on one side and shorthand on the other.
 Leitner Box is a famous system for managing repetition using cards.
 Apps such as Anki have virtual cards and keep track of which words should be repeated and how often.
+There might even be a shared deck for your system.
 I find the physical cards use too much paper and are hard to carry.
-It also takes too long to scan and enter each word for a computer version.
+It takes too long to scan and enter each word for a computer version, and your hand doesn't get practice with each repetition.
 (I used a program similar to Anki to study music vocabulary, which was text-only and easy to enter.
 I got 100% on that section of the exam.)

 For shorthand, I prefer the accordion column method.
 Write the longhand in one column and shorthand in the column beside it.
 Fold or cover the paper so you can only see the longhand.
 Write the shorthand in the next column, uncover the key, and note the mistakes.
 Adjust it so you can only see the shorthand.
 Write the longhand in the next column and note the mistakes.
-(You can save time and paper by saying the longhand but not writing it.)
+(You can save time and paper by saying the longhand but not writing it.
+Say it out loud and follow with your finger to avoid shortcuts.)
 Now repeat the process with only the words you didn’t get first try.
 Repeat again, until you have gotten each word correct more often than you got it wrong.

 Copy the words you did not get correct the first time to a page with tomorrow’s date.
 You will work on them again then.
 Copy the words you got correct the first time to another column (or page), marked with the date you want to review them.
 Words you always get correct the first time need to be reviewed less often.